Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Capelli identities and their variations

 \section{Capelli identities and their variations}

-In this section we give an account of Capelli identities and their variants.
+In this section, we give an account of Capelli identities and their variants which we use in the proof of Theorem~\ref{thm:big_alg_commut}.
 Since some of these generalizations are not widely known, we also include the proofs for the sake of completeness.

-\subsection{Classical Capelli identity.}
+\subsection{Classical Capelli identity}